 When looking at the research, it is very difficult to say that exercise is not beneficial to brain health.
 In fact, it appears to be critical to brain health.
 Research substantially supports that the currently accepted minimum physical activity requirements are neuroprotective.
 This gives health-fitness professionals a good starting point from which to build programs with clear minimum requirements.

 At this time, other intensities and types of exercise are being researched in relation to brain health.
 As fitness as medicine continues to evolve and develop, it is imperative for health-fitness professionals to consider all aspects of exercise behavior including exercise tolerance and adherence.
 The art of exercise prescription is creating and fostering long term adherence for good health through the life span.

-The information in this article is taken form the Introduction to Alzheimer’s Disease course, the first course in a two-course 11 hour Medical Fitness Specialist Certificate Program: Alzheimer’s Disease Prevention and Intervention.
-MFN professional members receive $50 off the course rate; see the FLS partner page for redemption info.
-Stay tuned for additional information about prevention of Alzheimer’s.
+The information in this article is taken from the Introduction to Alzheimer’s Disease course, the first course in a two-course 11 hour Medical Fitness Specialist Certificate Program: Alzheimer’s Disease Prevention and Intervention.

 June M. Chewning BS, MA has been in the fitness industry since 1978 serving as a physical education teacher, group fitness instructor, personal trainer, gym owner, master trainer, adjunct college professor, curriculum formatter and developer, and education consultant.
 She is the education specialist at Fitness Learning Systems, a continuing education company.